 Confession is agreeing with God that we have sinned.
 Maybe we were self-centered and self-absorbed.
 We were depending on other things.
 We didn’t consult Him and chose not to give a certain area over to Him or trust Him.

-In a relationship that matters we make things right.
+In a relationship we make things right.
 The bricks come down, the wall is removed.
 The relationship is restored.
 We once again experience His love– not because He has moved, but because we moved.
 We moved our heart to depend on other things.
 Then as we confess we are reminded of our forgiveness, His grace and our debt that He paid in full.

 Confession as a Habit

 The problem is we tend to forget this simple thing: confession.
 It goes on the back burner.
 We become busy and there is no time to hear the prodding.
 We compare our life to others and find we are doing pretty well.
 We just would rather not confess.
 It feels like too much- too heavy.
 Sometimes, we just become apathetic and think it really doesn’t matter.
 Yet, God in His goodness reminds us of our sin and our need for Him because He loves us.